metidev/Beautiful-xampp/README.md

 ## Project Overview

 The goal of this project is to modify the default XAMPP dashboard page to suit your preferences and needs.
-Whether you're a programmer, gamer, or both, you can make the dashboard reflect your style.

 ## Features

 - Personalized background themes